Klortho/Eutils-JSON/daz/README.md

   For example, for EInfo documents, the root element will always be eInfoResult
 * That root element will never appear as a child of another element.
+* The root element is always a well-behaved _object_.
+That is, it has element content and none of its kids can appear more than once.